techbrett/OfficeDocs-SkypeForBusiness/Teams/create-a-phone-system-call-queue.md

 - Call Queue Timeout: 120 seconds
 - Call Queue Music: Default

-The caller will become eligible for callback after waiting in the queue for 60 seconds however, as the default music is 2 minutes long, call queue timeout will occur first and the caller will never be offered callback.
+After waiting in the queue for 60 seconds, the caller becomes eligible for callback.
+However, as the default music is two minutes long, the call queue timeout will occur first and the caller won't be offered callback.

-Once a caller has successfully requested a callback, the call back request is also subject to the call queue timout configuration.
-If a callback request times out, the information about the caller will be sent to the configured email notification address.
+Once a caller has successfully requested a callback, the callback request is also subject to the call queue timout configuration.
+If a callback request times out, the information about the caller is sent to the configured email notification address.

-**In order for a callback to be successful, the call queue timeout value must be high enough to allow for the call to become eligible, for the music to stop playing, for a caller to successfully request a callback and for the callback to be queued until an agent becomes available and answers the call.**
+In order for a callback to be successful, the call queue timeout value must be high enough to allow for the call to become eligible, for the music to stop playing, for a caller to successfully request a callback and for the callback to be queued until an agent becomes available and answers the call.

 > [!NOTE]
-> In addition to the eligibility requirements already listed, for callers within the North American Numbering Plan, the inbound phone number must not start with any of the following digits in order to become eligible for callback:
+> For callers within the North American Numbering Plan, in addition to the eligibility requirements already listed and in order to become eligible for callback, the inbound phone number must not start with any of the following digits:
 >
 > |Starting Digits                                   |
 > |:-------------------------------------------------|